rodrigosantana/DemersalTropicalizationBMM/README.md

 # **Tropicalization of demersal megafauna in the western South Atlantic since 2013**

-This repository was created to store and share the R codes used in the analysis implemented in the Earth and Communications manuscript.
+This repository was created to store and share the R codes used in the analysis implemented in the Communication Earth & Environment manuscript.

 ## Datasets